mancebre/nutrition_tool_api/README.md

 Next you need to do is import a sr26 database, The database is located among git files (sr26.sql). http://www.inmotionhosting.com/support/website/phpmyadmin/import-database-using-phpmyadmin

-Now that we have everything set, go to the root folder of heloself API. cd /path/to/hello_self/
+Now that we have everything set, go to the root folder of heloself API.\n cd /path/to/hello_self/
 And run:
 	npm install